aa6dcc/Aenertia/Logbooks/AD_logbook.md

 | MQTT Integration   |  Via Lambda |  Via SDKs   |  Manual logic |  Manual logic |  Pub/Sub only | No      |
 | AWS Integration    |  Native     |  External  | (RDS/Aurora)  | No              |  (Elasticache) | No      |

+My goals for now are to implement a functional (albeit simple for now) database and to use React for the website.